ngreatens/NanoporeITS/custom_crown_rust_lib_docs/notes.md

 Liu, M., & Hambleton, S. (2013).
 Laying the foundation for a taxonomic review of Puccinia coronata s.l.
 In a phylogenetic context.
 Mycological Progress, 12(1), 63–89. https://doi.org/10.1007/s11557-012-0814-1
 ```
 * There are some additional fungi in here--e.g. P. graminis, etc. that were used as outroups in Liu and Hambleton 2013.
 This won't affect results.
+*  a few remaining seqs in the library labelled as Puccinia coronata, but you are unlikely to get these as hits.
+They are all in unresolved taxa that are not present in the U.S. to my knowledge.
+Most hits of crown rust fungi should be labelled to subspecies, variety, etc. within P. Series Coronata

 * download fastas from NCBI using list; save as Custom_Crown_rust_library.fasta